tetekos/pyspark_jupyter/README.md

 How to install/use Pyspark within Jupyter

 Java 8

 We need to install Java 8

-Open terminal

 sudo add-apt-repository ppa:webupd8team/java
 Update the installer